StephenHubbard/wordcloud-mini/README.md

 ### Summary

-In this step, we'll being to write our function that transforms our data.json file into the correct format so that the react-d3 library can properly interpret and display the data.
+In this step, we'll begin to write our function that transforms our data.json file into the correct format so that the react-d3 library can properly interpret and display the data.

 ### Instructions

-* Create a function called convertData.
+* Create a function called getWords.
 * Create a variable called 'myObject' and set it to this.state.allWords.wordCloud.
 * Create another variable called 'words', and set it to an empty array.
 * Write a function that loops over every key value pair in our data and puts it in the correct object format that react-d3-cloud can interpret, pushing it into our emptry array 'words'.
 Hint: {text: "", value: 0,}